 - Incorporate online mapping activities into instruction.
 Start with Esri's GeoInquiries for government, mathematics, or world history.
 Explore Google Maps for Education.
 Investigate the mapping resources offered by National Geographic.

 - The culmination of the project is an online map, divided into as many electoral districts as appropriate for the topic of the class.
 Following the creation of these maps, students can discuss their decisions about how they decided where to draw the lines and what the implications of their decisions might be for candidates and for the electorate.

-- If you know of a state-based mapping resource, please share that information with the GeoCivics team so other may have access to those programs.
+- If you know of a state-based mapping resource, please share that information with the GeoCivics team (email@example.com) so others may have access to those programs.
 In a geospatial technology class, students could create their own mapping applications at a finer scale than that of the county, using voting precincts or census blocks.
 Comparisons could be made with the state redistricting exercises to assess the positive and negative aspects of drawing district lines at varying scales.

 - Extend the lesson with assignments to investigate how the redistricting process is proceeding in the state.
 Who is responsible for choosing the cartographers who will draw district maps?
 What kinds of instructions do they receive?
 Explore the Utah case study that invited citizen input.
 Develop a project similar to Draw the Lines PA.

 - Offer to lead local community organizations through the GeoCivics education materials.